 Height: 5'7" (170 cm)

-- Ascended Extra: Made numerous appearance as a generic officer until 8.
+- Ascended Extra: Made numerous appearances as a generic officer until 8.

 - Attack!
 Attack!
 Attack!: Before Hefei, he lacked experience defending fortresses and was most famous as a vanguard commander.
 However, he grows into the role after Cao Cao's direct orders put him in command of the defense as his comrades ride out to attack.